chaserak/Research-Website/content/project/applications/index.md

 #  name: Follow
 #  url: https://twitter.com/Chase_Rak
 slides:
 summary: I am testing methods for biological zooplankton control using multiple predators in algae cultivation ponds.
-The goal is to improve the reliability of phytoplankton cultivation for environmental technologies by reducing the impacts of zooplankton in a cheap and environmentally friendly manner.
+The goal is to improve the reliability of phytoplankton cultivation for environmental technologies by reducing the impacts of zooplankton in a budget- and environmentally-friendly manner.
 tags:
 share: false
 title: Applications to algae cultivation